Autumn Lights: Release

 Autumn Lights was acquired by North American distributor Freestyle Releasing, ahead of its limited theatrical release in the United States and Canada on October 21, 2016.
 The film opened in theaters in Northern Europe on November 4, 2016.

 Ahead of its European release, the film was programmed in Italy's inaugural Riviera International Film Festival, where it competed in the Main Competition for the Grand Jury Prize against films such as Xavier Dolan's It's Only the End of the World, Amanda Kernell's Sami Blood, Leyla Bouzid's As I Open My Eyes, and Ciro Guerra's Academy Award-nominated film Embrace of the Serpent.

 Soundtrack

 The soundtrack includes the original score by Hugi Gudmundsson and Hjörtur Ingvi Jóhannsson and the original song "Seconds" by Hjaltalín's Sigrídur Thorlacius, with music and lyrics written by Johannsson.
-The soundtrack was released in October 16, 2016.
+The soundtrack was released on October 16, 2016.

 The film's original song "Seconds" and the film's score were shortlisted by the Academy of Motion Picture Arts and Sciences for the 2017 Academy Awards.